carbonblack/cb-infoblox-connector/README.md

     * `carbonblack_server_sslverify` : Set to "0" if your Carbon Black server has a self-signed SSL certificate.

 * **Actions**: These configuration options define what actions the connector will take upon receiving an alert from Infoblox.
+More information on these actions is available in the [Actions](#actions) section below.
     * `do_kill` : Kill any process that connects to a domain blacklisted by the Infoblox Secure DNS appliance.
     Set to "false", "streaming", or "api".
 Default is "false".
-    "streaming" will use the RabbitMQ bus to listen for process starts.
-    "streaming" will provide the most  immediate response capability; you will need to enable the RabbitMQ bus in Carbon Black and set the options below in *Carbon Black - Streaming*.
-    "api" will use the Cb REST API to query for processes.
-    This is subject to the delay getting process  data into the Cb SOLR database - which can be up to 15 minutes.
+See [Kill process](#kill-process) for details.
     * `do_isolation` : Isolate any host that contacts a domain backlisted by the Infoblox Secure DNS appliance.
     Set to "false" or "true".
 Default is "false". *Note that the isolation has no timeout; it will remain isolated until manually removed from isolation.*
     * `do_alert` : When enabled, a Cb alert will be created  for every process that contacts a domain flagged by Infoblox.